Welcome to today's edition of the Rush 24-7 podcast.

 Absolutely not.

-I I would rather hear somebody speak honestly and from the heart than take an extra twenty minutes every speech to make sure they mention every variety of faith or lack of the city.
+I would rather hear somebody speak honestly and from the heart than take an extra 20 minutes every speech to make sure they mention every variety of faith or lack of money.

-And it was it was bad enough when you know some conservative friends of mine started harping on this aspect of it yesterday.
+It was bad enough when some conservative friends of mine started harping on this aspect of it yesterday.

-It's like that if that's the best they can do.
+It's like that's the best they can do.

 This must have been one hell of a humdinger of a speech.

-Oh, it was it was amazing and moving, and I really appreciate her sincerity.
+Oh, it was amazing and moving, and I really appreciate his sincerity.

-Um I I wouldn't expect you to be threatened by that speech, but you found it soaring.
+I wouldn't expect you to be threatened by that speech, but you found it soaring?

 He took a step that a lot of people won't do, which is speak his mind and say, I feel strongly about this.